writethedocs/www/docs/conf/sponsorship/prospectus.rst

 For too long, people who care about documentation have felt alone in the world, not able to connect with their community.
-Write the Docs is a magical experience for many of our attendees, allowing them to feel like they have found their place in the world.
+Write the Docs is a magical experience for many of our attendees, allowing them to feel like they have found their place.
 We believe this is the most important thing that our event can do, and we aim to provide that experience again this year, and make it better than ever.